Right-of-Way Maintenance Program

 What kind of equipment does GVEA use to clear?

 You will see us clearing with machines, as well as hand clearing.
 Mechanical clearing is done with a Kershaw brush mower, BobCat forestry mower and a Sky Trim.
 The mowers cut and mulch the brush.
-The Sky Trim, which has a 75-foot boom with a rotating saw blade, cuts tree branches growing towards the power lines.
+The Sky Trim, which has a 75-foot boom with a rotating saw blade, cuts tree beanches growing towards the power lines.
 Care should be taken to stay well away from the machines (300 feet is the recommendation), as they can throw pieces of wood or other debris that could cause injury.

 Will you clear around my electrical service drop?

 Service drops are the lines that connect your house or business to GVEA’s high-voltage lines.
 Since the service drop is owned by the homeowner, it is the homeowner’s responsibility to maintain it.
 The service drop should be kept clear of trees and brush.
 Note that small twigs and leaves brushing against the line should not cause any problems with your electric service.

 Golden Valley Electric may evaluate hazard trees threatening a service drop, but we are not obligated to cut them.
 If you have trees you wish to remove that are not classified as hazard trees, GVEA recommends hiring a contractor.

 GVEA can also disconnect your service for you in some instances to make felling of the trees easier and reconnect service when the work is complete.
 There is not a charge for this serviceduring business hours, but please try to provide at least 5 days notice.